Samba in Rio de Janeiro: A guide to enjoy the best samba shows

 Mondays

-The traditional Roda de Samba da Pedra do Sal (Samba circle of Salt stone) is held at the bottom of Morro da Conceição, in the Saúde neighborhood, starting at 7 pm.
-The place has this name because it used to be where the enslaved people discharged the salt from Europe to the city.
-Recently, the area was declared a historical and religious monument of Rio de Janeiro due to its historical importance.
-(Warning: there’s no samba when it rains).
+The Roda de Samba da Pedra do Sal (Samba Circle of Salt Stone) takes place at the base of Morro da Conceição in the Saúde neighborhood, starting at 6 PM.
+This location is named for its historical significance, as it was where enslaved people once unloaded salt from Europe into the city.
+Due to its historical importance, the area has been declared a historical and religious monument of Rio de Janeiro.
+(Note: The samba does not happen when it rains.)

 Carioca Tip:

-Take the opportunity to learn about the history of the region known as Little Africa and behind the scenes of carnival with our History of Samba and Carnival Experience tour, and then enjoy Pedra do Sal samba circle.
+Take the opportunity to learn about the history of the region known as Little Africa and behind the scenes of carnival with our History of Samba and Carnival Experience tour, and combine with the Pedra do Sal samba circle.

-* Samba of Pedra do Sal: Every Monday (When it`s not raining) from 7 pm.
+* Samba da Pedra do Sal: Every Monday (When it`s not raining) from 6 pm.
 Admission: Free.
 Address: Rua Argemiro Bulcão – Largo João da Baiana, Saúde.

 Tuesdays